Point Hacks reader Jim posted this on the Questions & Answers section of our Australian website:

 Increase your chances of securing a seat by flying in both directions on a Tuesday or Wednesday.
 Mondays, Fridays and Saturdays, as well as school holidays, are more popular.

-Consider flying via Fiji, Asia, Canada or the Middle East
+3. Consider flying via Fiji, French Polynesia, Asia, Canada or the Middle East

 Your options will open up exponentially if you have time to make a stop on the way to the US, either as a layover (less than 24 hours) or a stopover (more than 24 hours, giving you time to see the place).

-You can now even use Qantas Points to fly on Air Tahiti Nui to Los Angeles via Papeete.
+You can use Qantas Points to fly on Air Tahiti Nui to Los Angeles via Papeete.
 As these redemptions have a QF code, they are also treated as a ‘preferred partner’, costing the same number of points as Fiji Airways.
-You’ll also have their new Dreamliner to look forward to come November 2018.
+You’ll also have their new Dreamliner to look forward to.

 If going to the East Coast of the US, flying via Asia or the Middle East may not actually add much to your travel time compared to transiting via the US West Coast.
 That opens up the opportunity to use your Qantas Points on Emirates or Qatar Airways.

-If you do not have enough miles for the whole journey, you could book a cash ticket to a place like Fiji, Papeete, Hong Kong or Tokyo and fly in Business or First from there to the US.
+If you do not have enough miles for the whole journey, you could book a cash ticket to a place like Fiji, Papeete, or Hong Kong and fly in Business from there to the US.

 Alaska is an underdog in the frequent flyer world, especially here in New Zealand but how do you get your hands on their points currency?
-Through buy miles promotions and/or transferring American Express Membership Rewards points to Starwood Preferred Guest and then to Alaska.
+Through:

 If you find an open Qantas seat, you will get it for 55,000/70,000 Alaska miles one-way for Business/First Class—that is a steal!
 Just note that Alaska members have more restricted access to Qantas award inventory than Qantas Frequent Flyer members and some other partner programs like Asia Miles.